-Alternatively, you can roll the balance onto a new, lower-interest credit card to reduce the carrying costs of the debt.
+Alternatively, you can roll the balance onto a new, lower-interest balance transfer credit card to reduce the carrying costs of the debt.
 Transferring to a card with a lower APR (look for 0%) will release the pressure on you for the time being.

-3. Curb Your Spending
+6. Curb Your Spending